damnhandy/maven-publish-issue/README.md

 ## Running the release

 The `settings.xml` file contains plain text passwords for both Artifactory and Gitbucket.
-They are crappy passwords and aren't the way you'd want to do things in a prodution environment.
+They are crappy passwords and aren't the way you'd want to do things in a production environment.
 I did it this way to demo the bugs.
 To see what is going on, run the Maven Release plugin prepare goal by running:

 	mvn release:prepare